songjun-wu/eco_iso_sylka/Documentation/source/CaseStudy.rst

 A map of the channels and the width of the channel is provided in the folder ``Spatial``.
-Inspect it using aguila and observe that cells with a channel have a positive number indicating the width of the channel in meters and cells without a channel have attribute 0 or nodata.
+Inspect it using aguila and observe that cells with a channel have a positive number indicating the width of the channel in meters and cells without a channel should have attribute 0.

 The resistance presented by the channel to flow is given by Manning’s :math:`n` coefficient.
 Values for Manning’s :math:`n` coefficient needs